sejori/peko/README.md

 <h2>Overview</h2>
 <h3 id="#server">Server</h3>

 The [Server](https://deno.land/x/peko/server.ts)</a> is the main class of Peko.
 It wraps Deno's [std/serve](<a href="https://deno.land/std/http/server.ts">) and holds all route and middleware data for request handling. `Server.use` can be used to add global middleware like the popular Express and Koa frameworks.
-The `server.logging` function can also be overwritten for remote logging.

 ```
 import * as Peko from "https://deno.land/x/peko/mod.ts"; // or "https://deno.land/x/peko/server.ts"